-Gordon Joyce, Ph.D., who is an HJF employee and Chief of Structural Biology at the Walter Reed Army Institute of Research (WRAIR), has been working diligently to advance research efforts to prevent and treat COVID-19.
+Gordon Joyce, Ph.D., who is an HJF employee and Chief of Structural Biology in the Emerging Infectious Diseases Branch (EIDB) at the Walter Reed Army Institute of Research (WRAIR), has been working diligently to advance research efforts to prevent and treat COVID-19.
 Early in the pandemic, he produced the most detailed atomic level view of the structure of the SARS-CoV-2 spike protein receptor binding domain—the part of the virus that binds to the lungs.

 “This detailed understanding of the structure has been critical to vaccine discovery and small molecule development efforts,” said Joyce.